VibAltekar/Juice/readME.md

 This is basically something I threw together during downtime in my midterm week.
 Essentially, using an Microcontroller (MCU) like RPi or Intel Edison to connect to a Juicero (definitely a "must buy" when I have more money lol) and update me on my daily carb/fat/protein/caloric intake through text.
 It starts after I drink my morning fresh juice, and then I can text it back (using twilio) saying I had more protein or fat in a meal, and it will respond saying what percentage of my daily intake I have had so far.
 I have a twilio trial account so I couldn't manage a lot of phone numbers it, so I chose to upload this CommandLine based program, rather than the SMS based (since it only works with my phone number and has private info to authenticate it).
 I also barely did this in a few gap hours during a busy week, so hopefully I'll go back and modify this when I have more time.

-Note: This push is the command line edited version, because I have a twilio trial account and was limited on time/resources.
+Note: This push is the command line edited version, because I have a twilio trial account, and so only have limited functionality.
 EXAMPLE OF HOW IT WORKS:

 1. Microcontroller(MCU) texts "you have drank juice X with 10 grams protein -> 20% of daily intake"